matter-labs/era-consensus/spec/protocol-spec/README.md

 In the course of writing the specification, we have developed a number of state invariants.
-By simulating and model checking the specification against these invariants increases our confidence in the correctness of the protocol.
+By simulating and model checking the specification against these invariants, we have increased our confidence in the correctness of the protocol.

 |#| Invariant        | Description                                                   |
 |--| ---------------- | ------------------------------------------------------------- |